 Abortion is the termination of a pregnancy.
 See the main Abortion page for abortion types and additional information.
+For the purposes of this page, “abortion” refers to induced abortion.
+This page is not referring to care for spontaneous abortion (miscarriage).

 There two types of induced abortion: